 - Do we want half of the citizens of planet Earth to be cut off from basic health services because of their intense poverty?
 This is what we find on Earth today, and it too is absurd.

 - Do we want inequality and the concentration of wealth so extreme that 0.1% of the population of the United States owns as much wealth as 90% of the rest of the country?
 Or where eight people on planet Earth own as much wealth as half of the world’s population?
-This is what capitalism is designed to do, and such a system is absolutely corrupt.
-In addition, the concentration of wealth is accelerating and seems to be unstoppable under the rules of capitalism.
-The wealthy elite on planet Earth must be eradicated, along with the rules of capitalism (such as asset capture) that make these people possible.
+This is what capitalism is designed to do.
+Such a system is absolutely corrupt.
+In addition, the concentration of wealth is accelerating and now seems to be unstoppable under the rules of capitalism.
+The corrupt inequality fueling the wealthy elite on planet Earth must be eradicated, along with the rules of capitalism (such as asset capture) that make it possible.
 The new economic system we design must eliminate the concentration of wealth.

-- Should adults who are able to work be unable to find a job, and therefore taken to the brink of starvation by intense poverty?
+- Should adults who are able to work, but who are unable to find a job, be taken to the brink of starvation by intense poverty?
 Under capitalism, unemployment and underemployment are a norm.
 There are billions of able-bodied people who would love to have a good job, and who would love to be able to earn the money to support themselves, but are unable to do so because there are not enough good jobs to go around.
 Similarly, there are billions of able-bodied people who are forced into jobs with absurdly low wages, and they must take these jobs because, under the current forcing functions of capitalism, they have no choice.
 This gigantically absurd situation must be eliminated by the new economic system that we design.

 The solution to all of the problems that capitalism creates is to replace capitalism with a new economic system that is far more equitable than capitalism can or will ever be.
 This is the new economic system that we are designing in this book.
 The features we need in the new economy include: